guillochon/MOSFiT/docs/getting_started.rst

     mosfit -e LSQ12dlf

-Different models (several are distributed with ``MOSFiT``) can be fit to supernovae using the model flag ``-m``:
+Different models (several are distributed with ``MOSFiT``) can be fit to transients using the model flag ``-m``:

 .. code-block:: bash

     mosfit -e LSQ12dlf -m slsn

 Multiple events can be fit in succession by passing a list of names separated by spaces (names containing spaces can be specified using quotation marks):

 .. code-block:: bash